10 Breathtaking Countries That Will Be Uninhabitable by 2050 Because of Climate Change

 Vanuatu is a remote archipelago country that is home to about 260,000 residents.
 The country consists of 82 volcanic islands that spread across 800 miles.

-Vanuatu is one of the countries that could cease to exist in the nearest future due to the impacts of climate change.
+Vanuatu is one of the countries that could cease to exist in the near future due to the impacts of climate change.
 By 2030, temperatures are expected to rise by up to 1 degree which can cause the sea levels to rise.

-In addition, Vanuatu is also expected to experience more severe cyclones and ocean acidification that makes the food sources vulnerable to pests and diseases.
+In addition, Vanuatu is also expected to experience more severe cyclones and ocean acidification that make the food sources vulnerable to pests and diseases.
 If you are planning to see this country in your lifetime, now is the time to plan that trip before it actually becomes one of the uninhabitable countries.

 4. Solomon Island